 The wave caught by McNamara is estimated to be about 90 feet (30 meters).
 Garrett was tow-in surfing with Andrew Cotton and Al Mennie when he suddenly caught this giant wave.
 Watch the biggest wave of all time and the complete video of the Garrett McNamara's big wave ride.

 "Everything was perfect, the weather, the waves.
 Cotty and I surfed two big waves of about 60 feet and then, when Garrett was ready came a canyon wave of over 90 feet.
 The jet ski was the best place to see him riding the biggest wave I've ever seen", says Al Mennie.

 "It was amazing.
 Most people would be scared, but Garrett was controlling everything in the critical part of the wave.
 It was an inspiring ride by an inspiring surfer", he adds.

 This was not the first time that Garrett McNamara rode giant waves at Praia do Norte, which is under the influence of a phenomenon known as "Nazaré Canyon" that creates unusual giant waves.

 The conditions of swell and wind direction observed on McNamara's big day were quite special.
-The local maritime authorities registered a wave of about 8 metres off Nazaré coast, in one of the buoys.
+The local maritime authorities registered a wave of about 8 meters off Nazaré coast, in one of the buoys.
 With a WNW swell direction and a favorable wind, the canyon does the rest.